 Take the train from Cais do Sodré to Belém and then back.
 The trip takes under 10 minutes and on Saturdays trains run every 20 minutes.
-It’s the best time-saving option because traffic between downtown and the west side of the city is always chaotic.
+It’s the best time-saving option because traffic between downtown and the city’s west side is always chaotic.

-Belém is about understanding the wealth that the so-called “age of discoveries” brought Portugal and that you can see in the massive monuments Mosteiro dos Jerónimos and Torre de Belém, both UNESCO World Heritage Sites.
-Both impressive examples of the 16th century Manueline architecture (with a few add-ons done in the 19th century).
+Belém is about understanding the wealth that the so-called “age of discoveries” brought Portugal.
+You’ll see it in the massive monuments and UNESCO World Heritage Sites, Mosteiro dos Jerónimos and Torre de Belém.
+Both are impressive examples of 16th-century Manueline architecture (with a few add-ons done in the 19th century).

 Please keep historical context in mind when visiting these “age of discoveries” monuments.
-Decolonization is a fairly recent topic for the Portuguese and, I must say, we are now taking the first small steps into addressing post-colonialism and slave trade.
+Decolonization is a fairly recent topic for the Portuguese.
+We are now taking the first small steps into addressing post-colonialism and the slave trade.

-In this itinerary, you can squeeze in CCB (Centro Cultural de Belém) if there is some cultural event there that you don’t want to miss.
-I would personally skip Museu Coleção Berardo because you won’t see there anything different from any other general art museum elsewhere in the world.
-Then again, it’s up to you.
+In this itinerary, you can squeeze in CCB (Centro Cultural de Belém) if there’s some cultural event you don’t want to miss.
+I’d personally skip Museu Coleção Berardo because you won’t see anything different from any other art museum elsewhere in the world.
+It’s up to you.

 Your Saturday afternoon depends on how much time you’ll spend in Belém and, to be honest, there’s no rush.

-I believe taking a Lisbon tour will be a good use of your Saturday afternoon, especially because all of them or most of them will most likely have a reference to the “age of discoveries” and, by now, you’ve seen plenty of related landmarks to create a picture in your mind.
+I believe taking a Lisbon tour will be a good use of your Saturday afternoon, especially because all of them or most of them will most likely have a reference to the “age of discoveries.”
+By now, you’ve seen plenty of related landmarks to create a picture in your mind.

-Although Alfama has become quite the tourist trap in the last five years or so, this historic neighborhood of Lisbon is quite different in the early morning, especially on a Sunday.
+Although Alfama has become quite the tourist trap in the early-2000s, this Lisbon’s historic neighborhood is quite different in the early morning, especially on a Sunday.

 This part of the itinerary is all about getting lost in the narrowing streets, seeing the sunbathed terracotta rooftops from one of the viewpoints, waiting for the city to slowly awake.
 That perfect time of day right before the crowds arrive.